-The profoundly shocking and sad news of Chris Cornell’s death at age 52—of apparent suicide—has obviously hit the music world and, more importantly, his family, friends and bandmates, incredibly hard.
+The profoundly shocking and sad news of Chris Cornell’s death by suicide at age 52 has obviously hit the music world and, more importantly, his family, friends and bandmates, incredibly hard.
 Cornell was a singular talent as a vocalist and songwriter.
 He will certainly be remembered as one of the greatest in rock music history.

 In spite of the three previous misfires with our scheduled interviews, Cornell didn’t seem annoyed or put out.
 He answered my questions about things that happened nearly 30 years ago honestly and thoughtfully.
 He even seemed willing to go beyond my allotted 20 minutes, but his publicist broke into our conversation and cut it short.
 Here’s the full transcript of that interview.

 It seemed like you had a solid relationship with Sub Pop after Screaming Life, Fopp and your first single, so why the move to SST?

 [To be on SST] was our goal before Sub Pop was even a label.
 We started as band in 1984 and probably by 1986 you can say that like 60 or 70 percent of the most vital post punk indie bands out there were either SST artists or had at least released one album on it.
 They were smart at the time about catalog sales.
 If they could just in a timely way release an album from a band that had meaningful sales in the indie world then they would have it.
 They had a lot of amazing bands.
 That was our ultimate goal, really.
 We weren’t a band that was thinking about the big business of corporate music, we were a band that was thinking about, A) hopefully getting our songs heard, which means putting out an indie record, and the label we want is SST.